 Getting to root causes of workplace bullying - why and how bullies bully - is key to prevention and effective action.

 Why and how do bullies bully?
 Very simply - some individuals, when very anxious, defend against their anxieties by excessively spliting 'their worlds' into 'good' and 'bad'.
 They want to keep feelings of 'goodness' for themselves but project their feelings of 'badness' outwards.
 They test boundaries of others to find a 'container' for their unwanted and unacknowledged aspects of themselves.
 When projections (and perceptions) become fixed, the bullying begins in earnest.

-Whether a target becomes a victim (a container) depends on his/her inner resilience, ability to set boundaries, and gain support from e.g. colleagues, HR staff, EAPs, counsellors and family and friends.
+Whether a target becomes a victim (a container), or not, depends on his/her inner resilience, ability to set boundaries, and gain support from e.g. colleagues, HR staff, EAPs, counsellors and family and friends.

 But bullying isn't just about individuals.
-It arises out of organisational systems such as cultures e.g. poor communication and structures, g out of group behaviour, and from interpersonal relationships too.
+It arises out of organisational systems - cultures and structures, from group behaviour, and from interpersonal relationships too.

 Further information can be found in 'An introduction to the psychodynamics of workplace bullying' by Sheila White www.karnacbooks.com .